splunk/public-o11y-docs/admin/user-management/teams/enhanced-team-security.rst

     - No

   * - :strong:`Leave team`
-    - * Yes, if on a team
+    - * Yes, when enhanced team security is turned off
-      * Not applicable, if not on a team
+      * No, when enhanced team security is turned on
     - Yes
     - Yes
     - Not applicable: A user must be on a team to leave a team